SmileyLlama: Modifying Large Language Models for Directed Chemical Space Exploration: Abstract

 \section{Abstract}

-Here we show that a general-purpose large language model (LLM) chatbot, Llama-3.1-8B-Instruct, can be transformed via supervised fine-tuning of engineered prompts into a chemical language model (CLM), SmileyLlama, for molecule generation.
-We benchmark SmileyLlama by comparing it to CLMs trained from scratch on large amounts of ChEMBL data for their ability to generate valid and novel drug-like molecules.
-We also use direct preference optimization to both improve SmileyLlama's adherence to a prompt and to generate molecules within the iMiner reinforcement learning framework to predict new drug molecules with optimized 3D conformations and high binding affinity to drug targets, illustrated with the SARS-Cov-2 Main Protease.
-This overall framework allows a LLM to speak directly as a CLM which can generate molecules with user-specified properties, rather than acting only as a chatbot with knowledge of chemistry or as a helpful virtual assistant.
-While our dataset and analyses are geared toward drug discovery, this general procedure can be extended to other chemical applications such as chemical synthesis.
+We show that large language model (LLMs) can be transformed via supervised fine-tuning (SFT) of engineered prompts into SmileyLlama for exploring the chemical space of drug molecules.
+We benchmark SmileyLlama against pre-trained LLMs and chemical language models (CLM) trained from scratch for generating valid and novel drug-like molecules, and use direct preference optimization (DPO) to both improve SmileyLlama's adherence to a prompt and as part of the iMiner reinforcement learning framework to predict molecules with optimized 3D conformations and high binding affinity to drug targets.
+By training an LLM to speak directly as a CLM, while retaining most of its natural language capabilities, we show that we can reliably generate molecules with user-specified properties rather than acting only as a chatbot with knowledge of chemistry or as a virtual assistant.
+While SmileyLlama is geared toward drug discovery, the SFT/DPO/LLM framework can be extended to other chemical, biological, and materials applications.